leeannray/leeannray/README.md

 - 💬 Ask me about: anything!
 - 📫 How to reach me: leeann.n.ray@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I was and am a molecular biologist, immunologist, and former medical student.
+- ⚡ Fun fact: I was and am a molecular biologist, immunologist, and former medical student--I completed three years of medical school before switching careers to my true passion of software development.
 I am also a human rights advocate and proud NFL granddaughter